dguo/dannyguo.com/content/blog/the-state-of-static-websites-in-2018.md

-There has traditionally been a clear distinction between statically and dynamically generated websites, but this distinction has become more nuanced as more and more processing is being done in the browser rather than in servers.
+There has traditionally been a clear distinction between statically and dynamically generated websites, but this distinction has become more nuanced as more and more rendering is happening in the browser rather than in servers.
 Let's review the difference between static and dynamic websites, take a look at current options for tooling, and then go over the implications of more powerful static websites for web development.